axibase/atsd/changelogs/2016_05/README.md

 * **Retain deleted container records, days** : containers with a `deleted` status are initially retained in ATSD for the specified time interval.
 The status of these containers is marked as `deleted`.
 After the interval has passed, the containers are permanently removed from ATSD.

-To remove deleted image/volume/network records, enable the **Retain deleted image/volume/network records** checkbox.
+To remove deleted image/volume/network records, enable **Retain deleted image/volume/network records**.

 * **Remove deleted image/volume/network records** : removes images/volumes/networks with a `deleted` status from ATSD.